slcs-jsc/jurassic/docs/manual/theory.md

 Ray paths are calculated numerically by solving the Eikonal equation, which describes the propagation of electromagnetic waves in a medium with spatially varying refractive index.
-In the mid-infrared spectral range, JURASSIC uses a simple bulk-atmosphere refractivity model based on pressure, temperature, and water vapour.
-The default implementation uses the Smith-Weintraub relation for radio/microwave frequencies with total pressure and H2O partial pressure derived from the volume mixing ratio.
-This captures the first-order moist-air enhancement of refraction, which is most relevant in the lower troposphere.
+In the mid-infrared spectral range, JURASSIC uses a dry-air Edlen-type refractivity model consistent with the published RFM algorithm.
+The implementation scales refractivity with pressure and temperature and evaluates the Edlen formula at a fixed reference wavelength of 10 um.
+This provides a simple and stable approximation for thermal-infrared ray tracing while keeping the line-of-sight geometry independent of the active channel set.

-This remains an approximation for infrared applications: wavelength dependence of the refractive index is not represented explicitly, so the ray tracing is not based on a spectrally resolved infrared refractivity model.
+This remains an approximation for infrared applications: the ray tracing does not use a fully spectrally resolved infrared refractivity model, and water-vapour effects on refractivity are neglected.

 The ray tracing algorithm is generic and supports limb, nadir, zenith, and occultation geometries for instruments located inside or outside